 |Leader||President Beji Caid Essebsi|

-Pray for believers to be bold in their faith.
+Pray for Christians to be bold and share Jesus with Muslims.